enqueuer-land/enqueuer/README.md

 ### Event

 Events are hook methods executed by enqueuer when an action occurs on publishers, subscriptions or requisitions.
+Depending on the event's owner, there may be a variable called `publisher`, `subscription` or `requisition`.
+You're free to explore them however you want, even doing things like this:

+    publisher.parent.subscriptions[0].timeout = 1000;

+#### hooks

-There are three events available:
+There are three hook events available:

 **onInit**\
 Available in requisitions, publishers and subscriptions.
 It gets executed as soon as the test is initialized.